ranton256/classifying_concord/classifying_concord.md

 combined_df = shuffle(combined_df, random_state=7919)
 ```

 The result is a dataset of 1,911 text segments (1,064 from Emerson and 847 from Thoreau), each labeled with its author.
-This balance helps prevent biases in our models.
+This is relatively balancd which helps prevent bias in the models.